cgewecke/metacoin-source-verify/README.md

 ## Configure

-You must create a `.env` file in the project root and set values for
+You'll need to create a `.env` file in the project root and set values for
 + an Infura project ID
-+ a private key for an account with a testnet ether balance
++ the private key to an account with a testnet ether balance

 ```
 INFURA_ID=1d13168ffb894ad2827f...